govuk-one-login/mobile-id-check-async/backend-api/README.md

 ## Reference Guide

-This section acts as a techhnical reference.
+This section acts as a technical reference.
 There are three logical components in this SAM application (mob-async-backend).
 All the infrastructure is defined in the template.yaml:

 1) Private API
 2) Proxy API
 3) Regional API

-This infrastructure is deployed via a Github action post-merge worfklow and uploaded to S3 in the AWS Dev and Build accounts.
+This infrastructure is deployed via a Github action post-merge workflow and uploaded to S3 in the AWS Dev and Build accounts.
 This is then deployed via CodePipeline following the [Dev Platform methodology](https://govukverify.atlassian.net/wiki/spaces/PLAT/pages/3052077059/Secure+Delivery+Pipelines).

 ### Private API